pomdtr/smallweb/docs/src/localhost/localhost.md

 ### Install smallweb

-Download the lastest version of smallweb from the [github releases](https://github.com/pomdtr/smallweb/releases/latest), and extract it to a folder in your path.
+Download the lastest version of smallweb from the [github releases](https://github.com/pomdtr/smallweb/releases/latest), and extract the smallweb binary to your $PATH.

 ```sh
 # Create a dummy app to make sure smallweb is working